Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry

-Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry (Maria Carolina Ferdinanda Luise; 5 November 1798 - Brunsee, Styria, Austria 16 April 1870) was an Italian princess of the House of Bourbon who married into the French royal family, and was the mother of Henri, Count of Chambord.
+Princess Maria Carolina of Naples and Sicily (Maria Carolina Ferdinanda Luisa; 5 November 1798 - 16 April 1870) was an Italian princess of the House of Bourbon who married into the French royal family, and was the mother of Henri, Count of Chambord.
 She led an unsuccessful rebellion against King Louis Philippe I to install her son on the French throne.